processing/processing-library-template/docs/troubleshooting.md

 ## Dependency is not accessible in code

-1. If a dependency is not accessible in your code, you can check for errors in the build window in Intellij (hammer icon), or run `Tasks` > `build` > `build`, and look for an error message.
+1. If a dependency is not accessible in your code, check for errors in the build window in Intellij (hammer icon), or run `Tasks` > `build` > `build`, and look for an error message.